 African violets are very popular houseplants that are easy to care for.
 They don't require a lot of light, water or maintenance.
 If you're searching for a variety of African violets to plant, you may have come across a self-watering pot.

-If you're looking for a way to keep African violets alive for longer, you should try using self-watering pots.
+If you're looking for a way to keep African violets alive for longer, you should try using cute face self-watering pots.
 They're a great way to make sure the African violet has just the right amount of water it needs to stay healthy.